 Pavement designs provide an adequate thickness of structural sections over a particular subgrade (in order to reduce the wheel load to a distributed level so that the subgrade can support load).
 The support characteristics of the subgrade are based on strength characteristics of the subgrade soils and not on the shrinkage and swelling characteristics of the clays.
-Therefore, the pavement sections may be adequate from a structural stand point, may still experience cracking and deformation due to shrinkage and swelling characteristics of the soils.
-In addition, if the proposed new pavements are used to carry temporary construction traffic, then heavier sections may be needed.
+Therefore, the pavement sections may be adequate from a structural stand point, may still experience cracking and deformation due to shrinkage and swelling characteristics of the pavements are used to carry temporary construction traffic, then heavier sections may be needed.
 Please contact InTEC to discuss options.